 You will find some of them in the following list, to which further funds are continually being added:

 Depending on their residency status, refugees may take up employment.
-Generally, it should be clarified whether the artists are participating in the projects as freelancers or whether they are employed such that social security contributions are mandatory.
+Generally, it should be clarified whether the artists or creatives are participating in the projects as freelancers or whether they are employed such that social security contributions are mandatory.

 Information on employment in cases of residence for reasons of international law, humanitarian, or political reasons, as well as in the case of persons with exceptional leave to remain and asylum seekers can be found in the “Beschäftigung ausländischer Arbeitnehmerinnen und Arbeitnehmer in Deutschland” (“Employment of Foreign Workers in Germany”) leaflet (in German only) provided by the Federal Employment Agency.